airbytehq/airbyte/docs/integrations/destinations/exasol.md

 # Exasol

-TODO: update this doc
+Exasol is the in-memory database built for analytics.

 ## Sync overview

 ### Output schema

-Is the output schema fixed (e.g: for an API like Stripe)?
-If so, point to the connector's schema (e.g: link to Stripe’s documentation) or describe the schema here directly (e.g: include a diagram or paragraphs describing the schema).

-Describe how the connector's schema is mapped to Airbyte concepts.
-An example description might be: "MagicDB tables become Airbyte Streams and MagicDB columns become Airbyte Fields.
-In addition, an extracted\_at column is appended to each row being read."
+Exasol tables become Airbyte Streams and Exasol columns become Airbyte Fields.
+Each table will contain 3 columns:

+* `_AIRBYTE_AB_ID`: a uuid assigned by Airbyte to each event that is processed.
+The column type in Exasol is `VARCHAR(64)`.
+* `_AIRBYTE_DATA`: a json blob representing with the event data.
+The column type in Exasol is `VARCHAR(2000000)`.
+* `_AIRBYTE_EMITTED_AT`: a timestamp representing when the event was pulled from the data source.
+The column type in Exasol is `TIMESTAMP`.

 ### Data type mapping